Morpher-io/morpher-farcaster/README.md

 ## ✨ Features

 -   **Seamless Trading**: Open and close long or short positions on any market.
--   **Farcaster Integration**: Built as a Mini App using the Farcaster SDK for a native in-client experience.
+-   **Farcaster Integration**: Built as a Farcaster Mini App using Coinbase OnchainKit for a native in-client experience.
 -   **Wallet Connection**: Integrates with user wallets via Wagmi for secure on-chain transactions.
 -   **Market Insights**: View real-time price charts for different time ranges (1D, 1W, 1M, etc.).
 -   **Position Management**: View your current positions, including PnL, entry price, and leverage.
--   **Intuitive UI**: A clean and modern user interface built with React, TypeScript, Shadcn/ui, and Tailwind CSS.
+-   **Intuitive UI**: A clean and modern user interface built with Next.js, TypeScript, Shadcn/ui, and Tailwind CSS.

 ## 📸 Screenshots